viamrobotics/docs/docs/manage/CLI.md

 The `--version` argument accepts a valid [semver 2.0](https://semver.org/) version (example: `1.0.0`).
 You set an initial version for your custom module with your first `viam module upload` command for that module, and can later increment the version with subsequent `viam module upload` commands.

-Once your module is uploaded, users can select which version of your module to use on their robot from your module's page on the Viam Registry.
+Once your module is uploaded, users can select which version of your module to use on their robot from your module's page on the Viam registry.
 Users can choose to pin to a specific patch version, permit upgrades within major release families or only within minor releases, or permit continuous updates.

 When you `update` a module configuration and then `upload` it, the `entrypoint` for that module defined in the [`meta.json` file](#the-metajson-file) is associated with the specific `--version` for that `upload`.